How To Replace Brake Pads

 - Remove the anti-rattle clip.
 You can pry it off with a flathead screwdriver.
 It may fly off, so be careful.

 - You can now slide the caliper off the rotor.
-Rest the caliper on the top rotor so it’s not hanging by the brake line.
+Rest the caliper on the top rotor, or hang it with a hook, so it’s not hanging by the weight of the brake line.

 - The caliper’s mounting bracket will stay in place.